Anjok07/ultimatevocalremovergui/README.md

 ### Resolution Type:

-- This option allows you to choose the resolution type for the spectrogram to be analyzed.
+- You can now choose the type of spectrogram the AI uses to analyze your track.
+Results will vary slightly between each option.

 ### Choose AI Engine: